SamJ26/csharp-and-dotnet-lectures/lecture_04/lecture.md

 - Do not create async methods without `await` in its body
 - Prefer `async Task` methods over `async void` methods
 - Async all the way - don’t mix blocking and async code
-- Configure synchronization context - use `ConfigureAwait(false)` when you can
 - Do not use `Task.Wait` or `Task.Result` - await the task instead
 - Use `Task.Delay` instead of `Thread.Sleep` method
 - You can find more tips here: [David Fowler - Async Guidance](https://github.com/davidfowl/AspNetCoreDiagnosticScenarios/blob/master/AsyncGuidance.md)